Sahib-Sawhney-WH/FnO-MCP/README.md

 -   **MCP Compliant:** Built using the official `@modelcontextprotocol/sdk`.
 -   **Authenticated:** Securely connects to the D365 F&O OData API using the OAuth 2.0 client credentials flow.
 -   **Efficient:** Automatically caches the authentication token and refreshes it only when it's about to expire.
-It also caches the OData entity list to provide fast and fuzzy matching on entity names.
+It also caches the OData entity list for fast lookups.
--   **User-Friendly:** The `odataQuery` tool uses a string-similarity algorithm to find the correct entity, even if the user's input has the wrong case or is slightly misspelled.
+-   **User-Friendly:** The `odataQuery` tool uses a fuzzy-matching algorithm (`fuse.js`) to find the correct entity, even if the user's input has the wrong case or is slightly misspelled.
 -   **Well-Structured:** The project is organized by concern, separating the Express server, MCP tool definitions, API communication layer, and authentication logic.
 -   **Tested:** Includes a testing suite with Jest for unit and integration tests to ensure reliability and maintainability.
 -   **Extensible:** Easily add new tools to expose more D365 F&O entities or actions.